 The staff at The Dairy, Waddesdon, and especially Georgia our last-minute model!

 Natalya James Bridalwear.

 And of course, Sophie from Forevermore events.
-She has such a good eye for styling weddings, I think we make a great team!
+It is so lovely to work closely with another business, I think we make a great team!

-This final photograph is one of my favourite from the shoot.
-It pretty much sums up how perfect Georgia was for the role as a bride model, and captures David’s creative eye for a stunning photograph.
+This final photograph is one of my favourites from the shoot.
+It pretty much sums up how perfect Georgia was for the role as a model, and captures David’s creative eye for a stunning and dramatic photograph.